ULIPs and ETFs: Understand the Differences

 • Flexibility to adjust your investments via fund switches

-• Tax efficiency under Section 80C (under old tax regime) and 10(10D) (if certain conditions are met)
+• Tax efficiency under Section 80C (under old tax regime only) and 10(10D) (if certain conditions are met)

 For example, a young parent who wants to secure their child’s education fund while ensuring family protection could benefit greatly from a ULIP.